mekanism/Mekanism/docs/PatchouliDSL.md

 println("Hello World".doTheThing()) // Prints "World"
 ```

+This also allows us to split categories out into the own files.

 #### Operator Overloads ####
 One of the more cryptic parts of the DSL (and the one which will make you want to use an IDE), [operator overloads](https://kotlinlang.org/docs/operator-overloading.html) allow us to add a few shorthands to the DSL.